 You can choose from a wide range of engines for the Mercedes C-Class, including a 390hp V6, but even this seriously rapid C43 model isn’t as much fun to drive as some alternatives.

-Entry-level models come with a new 1.5-litre four-cylinder petrol engine, paired with a nine-speed automatic gearbox.
-You also get a mild-hybrid system as standard that uses a compact electric motor to reduce fuel consumption and improve performance.
+If you mainly do short journeys, you should take a look at the Mercedes C-Class C180 and C200 petrol models.
+Both come with new 1.5-litre four-cylinder petrol engine paired with a nine-speed automatic gearbox, but only C200 cars get a mild-hybrid system as standard that uses a compact electric motor to reduce fuel consumption and improve performance.
 It’s the engine to go for if you do lots of city driving – it’s quiet, smooth and won’t cost much to run.
 Mercedes claims it’ll return 46.3mpg (or 42.2mpg if you go for a four-wheel-drive 4Matic version), but you can realistically expect to see a figure in the high thirties.

-If you do lots of motorway miles, you should check out the C220d diesel model.
-This 194hp 2.0-litre is impressively quiet on the move, has plenty of power to keep up with fast-moving traffic, and returns a real-world fuel economy of around 50mpg compared to Mercedes’ claimed 61.4mpg.
+If you do lots of motorway miles, you should consider a diesel model instead.
+The C220d comes with a 194hp 2.0-litre that’s impressively quiet on the move, has plenty of power to keep up with fast-moving traffic, and returns a real-world fuel economy of around 50mpg compared to Mercedes’ claimed 61.4mpg.

 The standard nine-speed gearbox can be hesitant and indecisive at times – but then again, it does have nine gears to choose from…